headerx/laravel-legacy-loader/README.md

 return [
     /**
     * Route prefix under which the php files are to be
-    * accesses.
+    * accessed.
 Additional routes are not needed,
     * files will be accessible via thier path.
     */
     'route_prefix' => env('LEGACY_ROUTE_PREFIX', 'legacy'),